totoro-ghost/how-to-rice/README.md

 - WM - stand for window manger.
 It controls the placement of windows.
 It may be a floating wm like `openbox` or a tiling wm like i3 or a dynamic tiling wm like `bspwm`.

 Read more about number of available wm in the arch wiki.
-WM are more customizable than DE, and they usually have a configuration file in text.
+WM are more customizable than DE, and they usually have a easily modifiable configuration file instead of some GUI configuration manager.

 - DE - stands for desktop environment.